Laura’s Pen reviews the ActiPatch electromagnetic pulse therapy device for her chronic pain…

 Before I start my ActiPatch review, let me take you back to Winter at the end of 2013.
 I’d just started seeing a physiotherapist for my chronic hip bursitis, I’d been told I wasn’t allowed any more steroid injections into it: the only thing that gave me any pain relief, I was crying myself to sleep every night because of my pain and my body had just decided to start hurting in other places, widespread throughout my body.

-Disclosure: While I did not receive any free products or payments for this review, I have included a referral link to a cashback site, for which I will receive a financial reward if you sign up and use the site.
+Disclosure: While I did not receive any free products or payments for this review, I have included links to my Amazon storefront, for which I will a small commission if you purchase through it.

 Painkillers didn’t help.
 Prescription cocodamol made a very small dent in the pain.
 Naproxen did nothing at all.
 Both… didn’t do much either.
 I basically froze my leg with ice packs many nights in an attempt to numb it.
 I eventually found that constant use of heat patches on the exact point they injected me with the steroid injections made a difference…a lot more difference than all these drugs.
 But I was still in an immense amount of pain.
 Standing hurt, walking hurt, sitting hurt, laying down hurt.
 Laying in bed hurt most of all.